 4. Battlefield Hardline (2014)

-The game took place in Miami, and unlike other Battlefield games, it focused on heists, drugs, crimes, and police operations rather than the traditional Military warfare.
-It had several new game modes and tons of unique features such as the “legendary status” and “competitive matchmaking” that were never done before.
-It had tons of other neat tidbits, but many users complained that it didn’t feel like a proper Battlefield game.
-Well, it wasn’t so no point in blaming them.
-Critics gave the game outstanding reviews for its gameplay modes while still criticizing its plot.
+Battlefield Hardline (2014)The game took place in Miami, and unlike other Battlefield games, it focused on heists, drugs, crimes, and police operations rather than traditional Military warfare.
+It had several new game modes and tons of unique features, such as “legendary status” and “competitive matchmaking,” never done before.
+It had many other neat tidbits, but many users complained that it didn’t feel like a proper Battlefield game.
+Well, it wasn’t, so there was no point in blaming them.
+Critics gave the game outstanding reviews for its gameplay modes while criticizing its plot.

 “Hardline”